Speedy765/crypto-helper-tools/sell_aid_script/README.md

 # bittrex-sell-aid

+## Beta 0.1

 ## What does it do?

 It tracks your current profit/loss in % based on a single buy order on a single coin.
 In this % the fee is already calculated and your amount of coins is checked for the current dump price in the orderbook.

+## Why?

+Bittrex does not support trailing stop, now it does!
+Fully opensource I do not store your keys anywhere like other sites might do.

+# Important

+Use at your own risk!
+Test with small trades first to get a feel for the tool.

 ## Install